dynamic-vml/dvml/docs/index.md

 After adding the package, you just have to perform four steps to get it running:

 ### 1. Add script references
-Add a reference to `~/lib/dynamic-viewmodel-list/dvml.js` to your view, e.g., either by adding it to your `_Layout.cshtml` file or to the `Scripts` section usually located at the bottom of your `Create`, `Edit`, `Details`,  and/or `Delete.cshtml` view files:
+Add a reference to `~/lib/dynamic-viewmodel-list/dvml.js` to your view, *e.g.*, either by adding it to your `_Layout.cshtml` file or to the `Scripts` section usually located at the bottom of your `Create`, `Edit`, `Details`,  and/or `Delete.cshtml` view files: